VWINX: A Good Source Of Income

 Vanguard Wellesley Income Fund Investor Shares Inv (VWINX) holds a mix of equities and portfolio and pays out a yearly dividend.
 In these uncertain times for equities and debt markets, it is hard to know where to put our money.
 The fund, nonetheless, holds quality companies and debt, and with the Fed behind the markets, it is hard to see things going too far south from here.

-ETF Overview
+Fund Overview

 Continuing with our Vanguard fund analysis, today we will be looking at the VWINX.
-This ETF aims to provide a reliable source of income while mitigating risks.
+This fund aims to provide a reliable source of income while mitigating risks.
 To do this, the fund invests about 60% of its portfolio in bonds, remaining 37% in equities and the remaining in short-term reserves.
 As of writing this, the implied yield is close to 4%, which is within the range of the last few years, between 3-6%.

 Dividend growth has been moderate over the last 10 years, at 1.91%, although the last 5 years have seen the yield decrease by around 3%.
 In terms of holdings we have the following: